 Another reason for a 404 error is that the link people clicked to get to the website was wrong.
 For example, people are looking at an attorney’s profile on Avvo and go to visit the website.
-However, when the link was placed in avvo, there was a typo.
-The link goes to page that never existed, so the user will be directed to a page on your website with a 404 error.
+However, when the link was placed in Avvo, there was a typo.
+The link goes to a page that never existed so the user will be directed to a page on your website with a 404 error.

 There are many tools out there to check to see if your website responds with a proper 404 pages.
 Google Webmaster Tools and Screaming Frog are free tools that check your website for HTTP response codes like 404s.
 In the event that you find a 404 error, the best course of action is to fix it, to ensure that all of your users are having a good experience.